 Sahyujyah said she spent a lot of time reading about entrepreneurship, however, nothing prepared her for it save for actually taking the leap.
 Her journey began two and a half years ago, she says she’s gained a lot in business, but more in her personal life.

-She says that women tend to be less confident than their male counterparts and that they should begin by unlearning a lot of what they think is the truth and go forth more confidently.
+She says that women tend to be less confident than their male counterparts and that they should begin by unlearning a lot of what they think is the truth and venture forth more confidently.
 “I looked at the confidence with which my brother pitched to investors; he spoke from a position of strength and self-confidence, which is what most women don’t do.”

 Sahyujyah states that it’s important to feed one’s own ego.
 She urges people to constantly work on themselves and quotes Van Gogh “If you hear a voice within you say ‘you cannot paint,’ then by all means paint, and that voice will be silenced.”